 In the spring, mow down your cover crop and allow it to dry out for a few days before tilling or hoeing it back into the dirt.

-10. Use an edible cover crop.
+You can also use an edible cover crop.
 We used kale for part of our cover crop last year.
-In a portion of the garden we scattered kale.
 It got to be about 4 inches high before the first hard frost.
 After that, it didn't grow, but come spring, it started growing again, making it one of the first edibles for harvest.
+A total win-win!